Criminal Defence for Medical Negligence with Fatal Outcome

 The death of a patient as a consequence of a healthcare professional's action activates the criminal route when serious or less serious professional negligence concurs.
-Defense of the imputed physician and private prosecution of the family require specialist medico-legal expert evidence, knowledge of Supreme Court doctrine on lex artis and capacity to articulate comprehensive compensation when appropriate.
+Defence of the physician under investigation and private prosecution of the family require specialist medico-legal expert evidence, knowledge of Supreme Court doctrine on lex artis and capacity to articulate comprehensive compensation when appropriate.

 Applicable Criminal Types